foxglove/ros-foxglove-bridge/README.md

 ## Installation

-ROS packages will be made available soon for ROS 1 Melodic and Noetic, and ROS 2 Galactic, Humble, and Rolling.
+ROS packages are available for ROS 1 Melodic and Noetic, and ROS 2 Humble and Rolling.
 Earlier releases of ROS will not be supported due to API design and/or performance limitations.

-In the meantime, you can try foxglove_bridge now by building from source or running a pre-built Docker container.
+You can also try foxglove_bridge by building from source or running a pre-built Docker container.

 ### Building from source